Create Moving Water In Your Garden

 Streams do not require much space, although they are generally more effective if there is room for them to meander.
 The course a man-made stream follows should be as natural as possible, so remember that in nature water generally takes the line of least resistance, except where it is forced around natural obstacles like rocks.

 The size of any stream you decide to create must, of course, be in proportion to the garden and any other water features, and it need not be particularly deep.
 You can include a number of ponds and weirs along the course of the stream to add interest.
-You will need a steady supply of water to feed it and the pump (or pumps) used must have sufficient capacity to adequately recirculate the volume of water required for a constant flow.
+You will need a steady supply of moving water to feed it and the pump (or pumps) used must have sufficient capacity to adequately recirculate the volume of water required for a constant flow.

 A more contrived watercourse may be channeled rather like a mini-canal, incorporating fountains and formal cascades.
 Although any type of watercourse can be constructed with concrete, a stream may be very successfully created using clay or bentonite, provided it is reasonably slow flowing.